freach/kubernetes-security-best-practice/README.md

 For general SSH hardening check [Hardening OpenSSH](https://dev.gentoo.org/~swift/docs/security_benchmarks/openssh.html) and the OpenSSH chapter in [Applied Crypto Hardening](https://bettercrypto.org/static/applied-crypto-hardening.pdf) by bettercrypto.org.

+## Kubernetes Security Scan with kube-bench

+A very helpful tool to eliminate like 95% of the configuration flaws is [kube-bench](https://github.com/aquasecurity/kube-bench).
+It checks a master or a node by applying the [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) and outputs very specific guidelines to secure your cluster setup.
+This should be the first step before going through any specific Kubernetes security issues or security enhancements.

-## API authorization mode
+## API authorization mode & anonymous auth

 Some installers like *kops* will use the *AlwaysAllow* authorization mode for the cluster.
 This would grant any authenticated entity full cluster access.
 Instead *RBAC* should be used for Role-based access control.
 To find out what your current configuration is, check the *--authorization-mode* parameter of your *kube-apiserver* processes.
 More information on that topic at [https://kubernetes.io/docs/admin/authorization/](https://kubernetes.io/docs/admin/authorization/).
+To enforce authentication make sure anonymous auth is disabled by setting *--anonymous-auth=false*.

 **Note** This doesn't affect the *kubelet* authorization mode. *kubelet* itself exposes an API to execute commands through which the Kubernetes API can be bypassed completely.

-## Kubelet authorization mode
+## Kubelet authorization mode & anonymous auth

 *Kubelet* offers a command API used by *kube-apiserver* through which arbitrary commands can be executed on the specific node.
 On top of firewalling the port (10250/TCP) from public access, the *kubelet* settings *--authorization-mode=Webhook* and *--anonymous-auth=false* should be ensured.